The Magic System Spectrum

 What sets fantasy apart from all stories is magic.

-I discovered that magic systems in fantasy fiction fall on a spectrum from ‘hard’ to ‘soft’.
+Using Brandon Sanderson‘s ‘Laws of Magic‘ as a framework, the magic systems in popular fantasy fiction fall on a spectrum from ‘hard’ to ‘soft’.

-We’ll look at what qualities of a magic system determine where it lies on the spectrum, and how authors use each type of magic to enhance their storytelling.
+We’ll look at what qualities of a magic system determine where it lies on the spectrum, and how the authors used each type of magic to enhance their storytelling.

 Hard Magic Systems

-Hard magic systems feature strict rules and function like a science.
-They are the easiest to codify thanks to their clearly defined scope, consequences, limitations, and costs that govern what magic can and can’t do within the storyworld.
+Hard magic systems follow strict rules and function like science.
+The use of this type of magic by characters in the story is usually controlled and consistent.
+Hard magic systems are the easiest to codify thanks to their clearly defined scope, consequences, limitations, and costs that govern what the magic can and can’t do within the storyworld.

 Hard Magic in ‘Avatar: The Last Airbender’